robert-phillips33/OVERLOOK/README.md

 ## Overview

-With three months of experience as a developer, I built this application in the final week of Mod 2 at Turing School of Software Design.
+With three months of experience as a developer, I built this application in the final week of Mod 2 at Turing School of Software and Design.
 OVERLOOK was a solo project without any other contributors.
 From wireframe to final commit, I spent around 30 hours total developing the application.
+This application was built through TDD and utilizes vanilla JavaScript, HTML5, CSS as well as Mocha // Chai testing.

 OVERLOOK is a lightweight, minimalist application that allows its users to book hotel rooms based on their provided date and room type criteria.
 Users are also capable of viewing their previously booked and upcoming rooms in separate sections, their total spent on bookings is dynamically updated/displayed as the sum of both.